Anna Clifford

 I am a qualified Integrative Psychotherapist and I have been a registered member of the British Association of Counselling and Psychotherapy (MBACP) since 2019.

-Alongside working with private clients, I have delivered therapy with an NHS therapy service and I currently work in the Voluntary Sector, delivering trauma-focused therapy with care-experienced young adults.
-With a background of working in rehabilitation services, I have 17 years' experience helping people in recovery from addictions and childhood trauma.
+Alongside working with clients in private practice, I have delivered therapy within an NHS therapy service and I currently work in the Voluntary Sector, delivering trauma-informed therapy with care-experienced young adults.
+With a background of working in rehabilitation services, I have 15+ years of experience helping people in recovery from addictions and childhood trauma.

 I am experienced at working with the following issues:

-Anxiety, depression, panic attacks, low self-esteem, perfectionism, bereavement and loss, family difficulties, trauma including PTSD, addictions, eating disorders, LGBTQ+ sexual identity, self-harm and suicidal thoughts, anger management difficulties and domestic/sexual abuse.
+Anxiety, depression, panic attacks, low self-esteem, perfectionism, bereavement and loss, family difficulties, trauma including PTSD, addictions, eating disorders, LGBTQI+ sexual identity, self-harm and suicidal thoughts, anger management difficulties and domestic/sexual abuse.

 Member organisations